 Institutions, Communities, and Culture

-At least seven of nine semester courses must be taken in the sociology department.
+F.A minimum of six semester courses counted toward major credit must be taught by a member of the faculty from the Department of Sociology.
 (No more than two courses from study abroad may count toward the major requirements).

-Honors candidates are required to take SOC 99d (Senior Research) in addition to the nine sociology courses.
-Enrollment in SOC 99d requires a minimum overall GPA of 3.20, or a 3.50 in sociology.
+L. Honors candidates are required to take SOC 99a and b (Senior Research) in addition to the nine sociology courses.
+Enrollment in SOC 99a and b requires a minimum overall GPA of 3.20, or a 3.50 in sociology.

 Students may also elect to participate in the Sociology Research Track, which provides concentrated training focused on professional sociological research.
 To enroll in the Research Track, students can meet with the department’s Undergraduate Advising Head at any point, though it is strongly encouraged that interested students declare prior to their final year at Brandeis.
 Students in the Research Track must complete the following requirements: